AndyObtiva/glimmer-dsl-libui/README.md

 - Colors may be passed in as a hash of `:r`, `:g`, `:b`, `:a`, or `:red`, `:green`, `:blue`, `:alpha`, or [X11](https://en.wikipedia.org/wiki/X11_color_names) color like `:skyblue`, or 6-char hex or 3-char hex (as `Integer` or `String` with or without `0x` prefix)
 - Color alpha value defaults to `1.0` when not specified.

-### Custom Keywords
+### Custom Controls

-Custom keywords can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
-Custom keywords save a lot of development time, improving productivity and maintainability immensely.
+Custom controls can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
+Custom controls save a lot of development time, improving productivity and maintainability immensely.

 For example, you can define a custom `address_view` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

-There are two ways to define custom keywords:
+There are two ways to define custom controls:
 - Method-Based: simply define a method representing the custom control you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).
 - Class-Based: define a class matching the camelcased name of the custom control by convention (e.g. the `address_view` custom control keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl`.
 Classes add the benefit of being able to distribute the custom controls into separate files and reuse externally from multiple places or share via Ruby gems.

-It is OK to use the terms "custom keyword" and "custom control" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).
+It is OK to use the terms "custom control" and "custom keyword" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).

+#### Method-Based Custom Controls

+Simply define a method representing the custom control you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).

 Example that defines `form_field`, `address_form`, `label_pair`, and `address_view` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):